Kendra Fisher: Ice hockey

 Fisher was the first female player in the history of the Grey-Bruce Highlanders Minor "AAA" program during the 1995-96 season.

 She competed in the Esso Women's Nationals in 2002, 2004 and 2005, respectively.
 At the 2005 tournament, she was part of the Host Ontario team that played in Sarnia, Ontario.
 In the first game of said tournament, she posted a shutout in a 15-0 victory over Alberta.
-Despite a third-place finish in Pool A, Fisher was part of the gold medal winning team in the tournament.
+Fisher was part of the gold medal winning team in the tournament.

 During the 2009-10 season, Fisher competed for the Vaughan Flames.
 One of the highlights of her season was a 4-1 victory over the Mississauga Chiefs on December 13, 2009.
 The following season, she was selected ninth overall in the 2010 CWHL Draft by the Toronto Furies.
 She would compete for the club in their inaugural season of 2010-11, sharing goaltending duties with Sami Jo Small.